 Apply sprayable thermoplastic at a rate of at least 0.22 lb of thermoplastic per foot of 4-inch-wide solid stripe.

-The applied sprayable thermoplastic material must be at least 0.060 in thick.
+The applied sprayable thermoplastic material must be 0.08 inch (80 mil) thick, and shall be visible from both directions of travel.

 DIVISION XI MATERIALS